earlycapistran/ConsLettersUtils/README.md

-# consLettersUtils
+# miceNls
-Utility package for Conservation Letters manuscript

-Includes utilities for integrating multiple imputation by chained equations (MICE) with nonlinear regression.
+Utility package for integrating multiple imputation by chained equations (MICE) with nonlinear regression.